xorpse/souffle/README.md

  - releases
  - compatibility issues
  - refactoring.

-Use the [discussions](https://github.com/souffle-lang/souffle/discussions) bulletin board to engage with other community members and for asking  questions you’re wondering about.
+or use the [discussions](https://github.com/souffle-lang/souffle/discussions) bulletin board to engage with other community members and for asking questions you’re wondering about.

 ## How to contribute